-Kirin Cup: Scotland's players remember forgotten triumph
+Untold stories of Smith's Kirin Cup glory

 Teale talks of the "cherry blossom trees in the middle of a metropolis" and downtown being "like a scene from Bladerunner, with lights and people everywhere".

 But, without fail, all the players rave about the warm welcome they received from the Japanese.
 "We had a wee fan club following us everywhere," says Miller.
 "All these wee guys shouting 'Mr Lee, Mr Lee' and I'm thinking 'I'm just the hamper boy.
-I don't even get recognised at home'.
-We were treated like royalty."
+I don't even get recognised at home'."

 "It didn't feel like you were a fitba player, it felt like you were a rockstar," McCulloch adds.
 "It was as if they'd never seen footballers before and they all wanted stuff signed, foreheads, arms, the whole lot."